UK Hourly Rate Calculator 2026/27

-Work out your UK take-home pay from an hourly rate for the 2026/27 tax year.
-Converts to annual, monthly, weekly and net per-hour after tax, NI, and optional pension deductions.
+Work out UK take-home pay from an hourly rate for 2026/27.
+Converts to annual, monthly, weekly and net per-hour after tax, NI and pension.

 £